 That interest is diametrically opposed to most people because most people are in a situation of having to pay rent or having to pay incredible amounts of interest to their banks and that is not in the interest of those people, that is a relationship of exploitation in which most people are paying other people who benefit not by working but because they own capital.
 And that is the relationship of exploitation that we have at the heart of the capitalist market right now and the state is supporting that to the extent that the state is afraid to even think about alternatives that would even modestly challenge those groups.
 It took a long time for the current government to come to the idea that we would even have healthy homes as a basic right, and this government remember has been crippled by its inability to even talk about in a sensible way a tax on capital gains on homes.

 GS: Mortgage brokers that we have spoken to have blamed the Healthy Homes initiative as one of the key reasons that investors are holding on to their housing stock and not selling because they don’t want to upgrade and do the modifications that the government has asked them.
-How did we come to this point that we don’t have good homes to sell and we are in the situation where we have an artificial inflation because people are holding on to housing stock?
+How did we come to this point that we don’t have good homes to sell and we are in a situation where we have artificial inflation because people are holding on to housing stock?

 CJ: I mean the Healthy Homes initiative is very complex, there are many aspects to it and I think if we are going to approach it in a sensible kind of way we need to understand that when people are making money, when people are investing, they are not necessarily making money because they are providing something that is good they are making money because they are in a situation of control.
 And for many years there were very few other options in New Zealand for housing, and there are a very few options, the selling off of public housing is one of the reasons why there are few options for many people and that is why people are put into paying extortionate rents.